Main navigation

 Individual Taxpayer Identification Numbers (ITIN)

-Other reasons to obtain an ITIN is if you will be included on the tax return of someone else and you do not have and are ineligible to obtain an SSN.
+Another reason to obtain an ITIN is if you will be included on someone else's tax return and do not have an SSN.

-If you already have an SSN, then you do not need and are not eligible for an ITIN.
+- If you already have an SSN, you do not need and are not eligible for an ITIN.

-Finally, if you obtain an SSN, any ITIN(s) that were previously issued to you are no longer valid.
+- Finally, if you obtain an SSN, any ITIN(s) previously issued to you are no longer valid.

 There are three ways to apply for an ITIN.
 It is important to apply early to be ready for tax season.
-Tax season is February 1-April 15 each year.
+Tax season is January-April 15 each year.
 While it is possible to apply for an ITIN and file your federal income tax return at the same time, it is easier to have it beforehand.
-Please choose a method that will allow you to remain in possession of your passport and visa stamp.
+Please choose a method that will allow you to retain your passport and visa stamp.

 We do not recommend that you mail your original passport and visa to the IRS.